stephancasas/presto/README.md

 # About the Project

-Hi, I'm Stephan, and I'm the developer of Snowblade.
+Hi, I'm Stephan, and I'm the developer of Presto.

 > #### TL;DR
 >
-> * Snowblade was built after I got tired of trying to learn Vue and React.
+> * Presto was built after I got tired of trying to learn Vue and React.
 > * Please be my [friend](https://www.twitter.com/stephancasas).
-> * If you enjoy using Snowblade, please consider [sponsoring the project](https://github.com/sponsors/stephancasas).
+> * If you enjoy using Presto, please consider [sponsoring the project](https://github.com/sponsors/stephancasas).

 I started work on this project in mid-December and took almost two months off of my primary job as a freelance software developer to bring the concept to life.
 My work on it began after a single-page report for a client's project ballooned from 50 lines of code to +1200.
 The report, driven by Alpine, worked flawlessly, but was severely lacking with regards to organization.
 After taking a phone call in which I tried to debug a discrepancy with the client in realtime, struggling to sift through a mess of `#region` tags and arrowhead comments just wasn't doing it for me.
 I wanted a better way to work.